CONTACT US | TERMS AND CONDITIONS

 MAKER MARKS - 2

-Another unique Klass attribute was to add an asterisk or star shaped chisel work to cover the seams on their scabbard bands, which remained consistent with two flat headed throat side screws throughout the period and also a raised platform beneath the swastika on the cross-guard, unique to Klass and Horster manufactured army daggers.
+Another unique Klass attribute was to add an asterisk or star shaped chisel work to cover the seams on their scabbard bands, which remained consistent with two flat headed throat side screws throughout the period.

-On the slightly later daggers bearing the same enhanced cross-guard, the quality of the finishing and overall appearance of their daggers seemed to improve with a heavier silver plate, quality nickeled blades, very detailed and chiselled pommels and scabbard fittings and in most cases the later style type B grips.
+On the slightly later daggers bearing the enhanced cross-guard, the quality of the finishing and overall appearance of their daggers seemed to improve with a heavier silver plate, quality nickel blades, very detailed and chiseled pommels and scabbard fittings and in most cases the later style type B grips.
 The use of tapered tang blades was still in use although they seemed to be producing both plated and non-plated versions ( possibly an extra cost option ).
-In many cases, these hand chiselled fittings will display a raised circular platform beneath the swastika on the cross-guard, deep cross-hatch chisel work to the breast feathering, and heavily enhanced wing feathering and pommels.
+In many cases, these hand chiseled fittings will display a raised circular platform beneath the swastika on the cross-guard, deep cross-hatch chisel work to the breast feathering, and heavily enhanced wing feathering and pommels.

-( WKC 2nd & E-Pack 3rd ) The later daggers from Klass probably in use from late in 1936 utilised parts purchased from other manufacturers.
+WKC 2nd & E-Pack 3rd ) The later daggers from Klass probably in use from late in 1936 utilized parts purchased from other manufacturers.
 I have listed the transitional WKC 2nd as a configuration used by Klass although it was only used for a very short period and limited numbers would have been produced.
 This pattern of Klass produced German army dagger will continue to include a tapered tang blade marked with the first style trademark and also the inclusion of the horizontal cross-grain in some cases.
 The in house produced scabbard with asterisk marked scabbard bands and twin screws and the continued use of the 12 large leaf enhanced pommel continued.
-Klass then quickly adopted the 3rd Pack cross-guard and the quality of the plating and base metals started to deteriorate even though these daggers could still be found with nickel plated early tapered tang blades.
-This configuration of typical Klass produced parts and scabbard matched with the E-Pack 3rd cross-guard continued for a number of years, they can be found enhanced and chiselled even late into the period and with a wide scope of base materials and plating techniques.
+Klass then quickly adopted the 3rd Pack cross-guard and the quality of the plating and base metals started to deteriorate even though these daggers could still be found with or without nickel plated early tapered tang blades.
+This configuration of typical Klass produced parts and scabbard matched with the E-Pack 3rd cross-guard date to around 1936/37, and with a wide scope of base materials and plating techniques.
 The first style trademark was still in use at this point.

 Note: There is also some debate regarding wire wrapped grips on Klass marked daggers, while I personally believe that this was a unique extra option offered by the firm I also believe that many are post war additions.
 The firm also used up a stock of black Railway dagger grips on German army daggers, probably as a cost saving procedure, many of these grips had a white coat of thick paint added that was prone to chipping and also yellowed over time.
 They are also known to have used wood cores, painted white on many late war grips.